jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

   - **absolute discretion** has the meaning given to it in section 11
   - **address for service** has the meaning given to it by section 387
   - **administrative error** , in relation to the granting of a visa or entry permission, has the meaning given to it in section 8
-  - **airport** has the meaning given to it in section 2 of the Airport Authorities Act 1966
+  - **airport** means an aerodrome as defined in section 5 of the Civil Aviation Act 2023
   - **appeal on humanitarian grounds** means an appeal to the Tribunal against liability for deportation on the grounds set out in section 207
   - **appeal on the facts** means an appeal against liability for deportation on a ground set out in section 202
   - **appeals body** means 1 or more of the following bodies established or continued under the former Act, as the case may be: